 - Be on the look out for the elusive angel shark.

 What should I expect diving San Diego?

 - Participants must be at least Open Water certified scuba divers.

-- Our guides are all professional divers.
+- All of our guides are professional divers.

 - Optional daily snorkeling adventures available.

-- Call for advanced reservations.
+- Call for advanced to arrange all scuba trips.